 Diagnosing a hernia

 Hernias are generally pretty straightforward to diagnose.
-Your hernia surgeon will review your symptoms and make a diagnosis based on a physical exam.
-Depending on the type of hernia he or she suspects, the surgeon may order other diagnostic tests.
+Our hernia repair specialists at the Hernia Center of Northeast Georgia Medical Center will review your symptoms and make a diagnosis based on a physical exam.
+Depending on the type of hernia he or she suspects, your doctor may order other diagnostic tests.

 Abdominal wall hernia

 An abdominal wall hernia is generally visible or can be felt by your surgeon.
 During a physical exam, your doctor will feel your groin area and testicles and ask you to cough.
 Coughing may make the hernia more prominent.

 Sometimes a hernia cannot be diagnosed through a physical exam alone, and other diagnostic tests are needed.
 Some examples of these include: